nornes/tiles-rapIoT/README.md

 #### Tiles Libraries (TL)

-Tiles libraries (TL)enable development of Tiles application.
+Tiles libraries (TL) enable development of Tiles applications.
 It provides functionalities to connect to TC, send output primitive commands to specific square modules as well as handling input primitives events from the modules.

-TL are provided for python(v00), C++(v00), Java(v00) and Javascript(v01)
+TL are provided for Python (v00), C++ (v00), Java (v00) and Javascript (v01)

 ## Build your first Tiles Application

 ![Tiles Development process](imgs/dev_process.png)

-This guides assumes you have installed the Tiles Connect App on your smartphone and you have one or more Square modules (Ask Simone simonem@ntnu.no about how to get them).
+This guide assumes you already have installed the Tiles Connect App on your smartphone and you have one or more Square modules.
+Ask Simone (simonem@ntnu.no) about how to get them.

 ### STEP 1

-Turn one or more squares on and attach them to objects
+Turn one or more squares on and attach them to objects.

 ### STEP 2